 I chose the block pattern of a square in a square because it always reminded me of a rose.

 While still designing in my head, I had a conversation with my mother-in-law and she happened to mention that she loved the song "La Vie en Rose".
 As a young woman in Montreal, my MIL was a fan of Edith Piaf who was the French singer who made the song famous.

 My MIL was fresh out of secretarial school and working at a law office when she learned that Edith Piaf was going to perform at a cabaret in Montreal.
 She was not old enough to go to the cabaret because they served alcohol, but her boss pulled some strings and she was allowed to attend.
 I could tell it was a lovely memory for her.
 I believe she used the word "mesmerizing".

-Upon hearing this story, I just knew that I had to name this quilt "La Vie en Rose" and give it to my MIL as a gift.
+Upon hearing this story, I just knew that I had to name this quilt "La Vie en Rose" in honor of my MIL.
 What's more, my MIL is a big fan of neutrals in her decorating style so I knew these fabrics would suit her.

 It seemed like the perfect fit.
 Then a weird thing happened to make me feel that it was truly meant to be.
 I was listening to an online radio station as I was sewing up the last few seams and what song did they play?
 You guessed it...La Vie en Rose!
 The station I was listening to usually plays show tunes and Broadway stuff, with the occasional Frank Sinatra thrown in, but never a French "chanteuse".
 Until now.
 I was just amazed at the timing.